-Francis Haringingo has challenged his Mukura players that they have plenty to improve when they face Sudanese side Al Hilal in a double-legged tie if the club is to reach the lucrative group stage of the 2018/2019 CAF Confederation Cup.
+Mukura will have to improve when they face Sudanese side Al Hilal in a double-legged tie if the Huye-based are to reach the lucrative group stage of the 2018/2019 CAF Confederation Cup.

-Haringingo’s men reached the playoffs round – for a historic first time – after edging out another Sudanese side, Hilal Obayed, 5-4 in penalty shootouts following a goalless draw, in regular time.
+Haringingo’s men reached the playoffs round – for the first time ever– after edging out another Sudanese side, Hilal Obayed, 5-4 in penalty shootouts following a goalless draw in regular time.

-This is the first time the Huye-based outfit have progressed past the first round of the continent’s second biggest club competition since their 1982 debut.
+This is the first time the Huye-based outfit have progressed past the first round of the continent’s second biggest club competition.

-The Peace Cup holders, are taking part in the continental showpiece for the first time in 18 years, since 2000 when they were knocked out from the first round by Ethiopian side Awassa City.
+The Peace Cup holders are taking part in the continental showpiece for the first time in 18 years, since 2000 when they were knocked out in the first round by Ethiopian side Awassa City.

-The winners of the play-off round contest will advance to the lucrative group stage in February.
+The winners of the play-off round contest will advance to the lucrative group stage.

 Should Mukura eliminate Al Hilal, they will become the second Rwandan club to reach the competition’s group stage after Rayon Sports, last season.